Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 * **schema** - to define the information that is required from the consumer and how it is displayed on the screen.
 * **provision** - for sending information back to the consumer.

-Those above two schemas follow the component framework describe in the [Highlight](#highlights) section.
+Those above two schemas follow the component framework describe in the [Available components](#available-components) section.

 Once the credential is created, the consumer can see the supplied information as well as the provisioned information (if any) by opening the *credential detail* page and navigating to the **Credential value** section.